 1. Set a Bedtime

 On my phone, I have the ability to set a bedtime alarm.
-This way my phone not only wakes me up in the morning, but it also notifies me when it’s time to go to bed and tracks my sleep.
+This way my phone notifies me when it’s time to go to bed and tracks my sleep.
 I’ve also used Sleep Cycle, which is a paid app that has fancier features but this free option works just as well.
-Setting your body on a regular clock helps make getting up easier if you stick to the schedule.
+However, I don’t use my phone to get me up– I like to use this sunrise alarm clock to create a natural light to wake up.

 2. Start to Wind Down At Least a 1/2hr Before Bed